botanicus/data.blog/posts/2019-06-19-june-2019-update/post.md

 # June 2019 update

-_This month I'm working on my blog and publishing pipeline.
-I'm looking for contract programming work.
-I'm experimenting with Oura ring to improve my sleep and I'm trying to live healthier._
+_This month I'm working on my blog and publishing pipeline, looking for a contract work, trying to live healthier and experimenting with Oura ring to improve my sleep._

 ## This blog